Stocks edge lower as 2025 winds down while gold and silver rise

 Inflation remains stubbornly high while the jobs market slows down.
 The Fed can cut interest rates to help the economy weather a slower jobs market.
 But, that could add more fuel to inflation that is still solidly above the Fed's 2% target.
 Hotter inflation could stunt economic growth.

-The Fed has signaled more caution moving forward and minutes from its December meeting will be released later Tuesday.
+The Fed has signaled more caution moving forward.
+Minutes from its December meeting reflect the divisions within the central bank as it deals with uncertainty about the threats facing the economy.

 Wall Street is betting that the Fed will hold interest rates steady at its next meeting in January.